mgryszko/vitamin-rx/README.md

 Actions:

+* display elapsed time in minutes:seconds
 * play sound
 * speak
 * dim screen (only for has elapsed)

 ### Technical

-* Use minutes as a basic time slice unit
 * Usage of some magic number/values to indicate not configured
 * Draw nice icon in Growl notification